Areas Of Expertise

 As Senior Project manager for Westpac Internet Banking application, Alex led the team that implemented the first thin client Internet Banking solution for a major Australian Bank.
 Project budget was approximately $5m.
 The project team was approximately 30 people.

-As a Project Manager at National Australia Bank, Alex undertook a number of projects including credit reengineering program, decision scoring, Internet banking strategy and global telephone banking strategy (which encompassed all of NAB’s banks in the UK and ANZ).
+As Project Manager at National Australia Bank, Alex undertook a number of projects including credit reengineering program, decision scoring, Internet banking strategy and global telephone banking strategy (which encompassed all of NAB’s banks in the UK and ANZ).

-As a Project Manager at Westpac, Alex undertook a number of projects including: IT transformation, credit risk management, direct bank feasibility study (which focused on non-branch channels such as online and call center).
+As Project Manager at Westpac, Alex undertook a number of projects including: IT transformation, credit risk management, direct bank feasibility study (which focused on non-branch channels such as online and call center).

-As a Project Manager at Commonwealth Bank, Alex undertook a number of initiatives including credit card processing, Mastercard switch, personal loans systems, implementation of the new general ledger system, systems analyst on the IATA BSP (Bank Settlement Plan) which is a clearing house function across multiple airlines.
+As Project Manager at Commonwealth Bank, Alex undertook a number of initiatives including credit card processing, Mastercard switch, personal loans systems, implementation of the new general ledger system, systems analyst on the IATA BSP (Bank Settlement Plan) which is a clearing house function across multiple airlines.